informjennifer/WashU-datarescue/how-to-start/track-1-advocacy-education.md

 # 🎙️ Track 1 (Advocacy & Education)

 This track focuses on creating, revising, and sharing information about at-risk data.
 This includes adding context about collected data in order to improve management and findability of data for future purposes.
-Please complete this [anoynmous participatin survey](https://wustl.az1.qualtrics.com/jfe/form/SV_2reEOCtWu6Niowm) before starting this track.
+Please complete this [anonymous participation survey](https://wustl.az1.qualtrics.com/jfe/form/SV_2reEOCtWu6Niowm) before starting this track.

 **Tech Skill Level:** Beginner